sunilsoni/interview-docs/docs/react/react.md

-## Q. How would you prevent a component from rendering?
+ ###  How would you prevent a component from rendering?

 React **shouldComponentUpdate()** is a performance optimization method, and it tells React to avoid re-rendering a component, even if state or prop values may have changed.
 This method only used when a component will stay static or pure.